draperlaboratory/VIBES/README.md

 # VIBES

+VIBES (Verified, Incremental Binary Editing with Synthesis) is a tool that uses program synthesis and constraint programming techniques to compile a source-level patch and insert it into a preexisting binary program.
+VIBES uses formal verification to prove that only the intended change is made.

-This is the main external VIBES (DARPA AMP TA2) repository.
+This is the main external VIBES repository.

-The VIBES tool is comprised of two components:
+The VIBES tool comprises two components:

 * An OCaml library.
 * A command-line tool, which serves a front-end to the library.